Missions & Outreach

 Meals on Wheels

-Kirk members pick up and deliver on the four Cary Meals on Wheels routes on the 2nd & 4th Wednesdays of the month.
+Kirk members pick up and deliver to recipients on the four Meals on Wheels routes in Cary on the 2nd & 4th Wednesdays of the month.

 Neighborhood Ministry Director

 Summer Enrichment Program

 Each summer the Kirk works with other local churches to host a nine-week program for neighborhood families.

 For children, the activities include: